Getting started with test-r

 Skipping some tests

-The --skip option can be used to skip some tests (just like if they were marked with #[ignore]).
-It can be used multiple times to mark multiple tests to skip.
+The --skip option can be used to skip tests whose names contain the given substring (just like if they were marked with #[ignore]).
+It can be used multiple times to skip multiple groups of tests.
+When --exact is also passed, --skip requires an exact name match instead of a substring match.

 Parallelism